A high-level systems programming language

 Most significantly, this limitation on Susp means that .defer cannot be used with a Susp that came from a self-referential struct.

 Mathematics suggests that ideally, there are some laws we would want a Susp-like type to obey.
 Susp itself does not obey these, so I am tentatively calling this idealized type Defer.
-One law essentially amounts to lifting the limitations on .defer - more explicitly it means that this type has a map operation that can be used even when it is being borrowed.
+One law essentially amounts to lifting the above limitations on .defer - more explicitly it means that this type has a map operation that can be used even when it is being borrowed.
 It is actually possible to implement this, but it does not come for free; one can use a linked list of callbacks whose nodes are on the stack.
 Writing and dropping a reference then requires traversing this list, which is a bit expensive for what should just be a “write” operation.
-The other law is much more problematic - we can express it as the existence of a function fn((Defer<()>, '0 % A)) -> A. This says that once a value has been deferred to a (), we can actually hide it, even while it is still borrowed.
+Logically we would expect Defer<T> to behave like FnOnce(FnOnce(T) -> ()) -> ().
+The other law is much more problematic - we can express it as the existence of a function fn((Defer<()>, '0 !
+A)) -> A. This says that once a value has been deferred to a (), we can actually hide it, even while it is still borrowed.
 This amounts to being able to ignore a lifetime under certain conditions.
 Implementing such a function under normal calling conventions is impossible.
 If we were to try to implement Defer, my current idea is to add yet another reference type, called DMut<A, B> - just as Susp is produced alongside &tmut A/B, Defer would be produced alongside DMut<A, B>.
-DMut<A, B> would be treated specially by NewLang (more precisely, via lack of some yet-to-be-named marker trait) - a function that returns a DMut<A, B> or a type containing it would actually be implemented using continuation-passing style rather than the normal stack - this should allow its order constraint to be forgotten if conditions are appropriate.
+Defer<B> and DMut<A, B> would both be treated specially by NewLang (more precisely, via lack of some yet-to-be-named marker trait) - a function that returns DMut<A, B>, Defer<B>, or a type containing either one would actually be implemented using continuation-passing style rather than the normal stack - this should allow its order constraint to be forgotten if conditions are appropriate.
 Otherwise, DMut<A, B> is essentially the same as &tmut A/B and can itself be borrowed as the latter.
 (WIP: it may make sense to give DMut<A, B> more flexible unwinding options that &tmut A/B, in order to make it safe to catch.)

-While mathematically we would want all order constraints to use Defer, in practice I believe the much cheaper Susp will cover most uses.
-The point of having Defer as well is to establish what the most general semantics of borrowing are.
+While mathematically we would want all order constraints to use Defer, in practice I believe the much cheaper Susp will cover most typical uses.
+Defer is probably necessary for some interesting control flow.
+Defer does establish what the most general semantics of borrowing are.
 Susp and Pinned can be seen as optimized special cases of Defer.

 It may be possible to provide an extremely limited form of .defer to be used with Pinned.
 This seems to make sense when using a struct or enum constructor, and it may even be sound for non-side-effectful functions, like const functions.
 I am not sure if it is worthwhile to allow this, however.